Table of contents

 Customer Support is generally a reactive discipline, firefighting issues as they arise, but Customer Success should be proactive from day one – helping users gain immediate value in the onboarding process, and communicating changes or potential outages ahead of time to help them prepare.

-Closely aligned to Support, Product, and Engineering, Customer Success Managers (CSMs) are vital as you transition to SaaS model deployments, relaying customer concerns, ideas, and requests to the right people to ensure your platform is primed for growth with strong retention rates.
+Closely aligned to Support, Product, and Engineering, Customer Success Managers (CSMs) are vital as you transition to SaaS model deployments, relaying customer concerns, ideas, and requests to the right people to ensure your platform is primed for growth with strong retention as you proactively control your SaaS churn rate.

 SaaS monetization revolves around the guiding principle of growing Annual Recurring Revenue (ARR), allowing you to better forecast for the future in comparison to traditional, perpetual sales that are ‘lumpy’ in nature.